AnirudhGirish/Swasthyasetu/README.md

 	•	Mobile-optimized UI
 	•	Email alerts for hospitals not submitting data
 	•	Historical trend comparison across cities

+## Development notes
+- The location selector tries browser geolocation first and falls back to manual selection using `country-state-city`; network access to Nominatim reverse geocoding is required for auto-detect.
+- AI endpoints rely on OpenAI rate limits—add caching or retries before production.
+- Hospital submissions enforce simple client-side validation; consider duplicating the checks with database constraints.
+- CSV exports use in-browser blobs (`file-saver`); verify download permissions when embedding inside other shells.

+## Disclaimer
+AI-generated guidance is informational only and must not replace professional medical advice.
+Always consult qualified healthcare providers before acting on the insights.

 ## 👨‍💻 Author